 Adolf Hitler is undisputedly the most historically influential and best known dictator of the 20th century.
-No other person has been the subject of as many books, discussions and films.
-Since the collapse of the Soviet bloc in 1989, records in the Russian archives have been made available to historians for the first time since the end of the war.
-These records shed light on the character and hobbies of this highly talented and unusual individual.
+No other person has been the subject of as many books, scholarly studies and documentary films.
+Since the collapse of the Soviet Union in 1991, records in the Russian archives have been made available to historians for the first time since the end of the Second World War.
+These records shed light on the character and hobbies of this talented and unusual individual.
 Unbeknownst to many, Hitler was a muscular and athletic man of immense proportions.
 Indeed, he was a man who cared just as much about his physical body as his political vision.
-Adolf is often regarded as a hypocrite; a small and physically weak man who preached the greatness of Aryan superhumans.
-These new documents prove that he was, on the contrary, a fiercely dedicated man who practised what he preached.
-This short documentary attempts to delve into the world of physical splendour that is Adolf Hitler, affectionately known to his friends as "The Fuehrer".
+Adolf Hitler is often regarded as a hypocrite; a small and physically weak man who preached the greatness of Aryan superhumans.
+These new documents prove that he was, on the contrary, a fiercely dedicated body builder who practised what he preached.
+This short article attempts to delve into the world of physical splendour that is Adolf Hitler - a man affectionately known to his friends as "The Fuehrer".

 The Early Years

-Adolf Hitler was born in Braunau, Austria in 1889.
-After a short and miserable career as an unemployed painter in Vienna, Hitler entered the Bavarian political scene with a storm.
-Following a failed coup in 1923 ("The Beerhall Putsch"), he was sentencted to five years of imprisonment in the Landsberg penal facility.
-He enjoyed considerable privileges during this period of incarceration due immense political popularity.
-Unsurprisingly, it was in Landsberg that he first discovered the joy of body building.
-With so much time on his hands, he started taking great interest in the development of his musculature.
-This interest eventually led to regular workouts in the prison gym, where Hitler spent up to six hours a day while serving out his sentence.
+Adolf Hitler was born in Braunau am Inn, Austria in 1889.
+After a short and miserable career as an unemployed vagabond and painter in Vienna, Hitler entered the Bavarian political scene with a storm.
+Following a failed coup in 1923 ("The Beerhall Putsch"), he was sentencted to five years' imprisonment in the Landsberg penal facility.
+Due to his immense political popularity, he enjoyed considerable privileges during this period of incarceration.
+It should come as no surprise that it was in Landsberg that he first discovered the joy of body building.
+With so much time on his hands, Adolf started taking great interest in the development of his musculature.
+This interest eventually led to regular workouts in the prison gym, where he would spent up to six hours a day while serving out his sentence.

 During this time, Hitler also wrote his famous book Mein Kampf or "My Battle".
-Hermann Goering, Hitler's loyal friend and assisstant, writes the following in his memoirs:
+Rudolf Hess, Hitler's loyal friend and assistant, wrote the following in his memoirs:

 Hitler did not limit his literary endeavours to Aryan Theory.
 He also wrote a staggeringly comprehensive guide to pectoral muscle development, which he called Meine Muskeln or "My Muscles".
-This guide enjoyed a brief period of intense popularity in Germany.
-Hitler used the profits from the sale of this bestselling book to finance the Nazi Party's publication, the Volkische Beobachter.
+The guide enjoyed a brief period of intense popularity in Germany.
+Hitler used the profits from the sale of this bestseller to finance the Nazi Party's own publication, the Volkische Beobachter.

-Adolf Hitler gracefully receiving the prizes for the Herr Deutschland competition and the "Pectoral Muscle Beauty" contest.
+Adolf Hitler gracefully receiving the first prizes in the Herr Deutschland competition and the "Pectoral Muscle Beauty" contests.

 Shortly after his release from prison, Adolf Hitler signed up for the Herr Deutschland fitness contest and, unsurprisingly, received first prize with an overwhelming majority of votes.
 Hitler was later to exploit this popularity in politics.

 A lesser known fact is that Adolf Hitler also participated in the "Pectoral Muscle Beauty" contest and again received first prize.
-Of course, it is probable that Hitler used illegal steroids to win, but unreliable drug testing at this period in history made detection difficult.
-Adolf later admitted to using steroids regularly.
+Of course, it is probable that Hitler used illegal steroids to win, but unreliable drug testing during this period in history made detection difficult.
+Adolf later admitted to Hess that he was using steroids regularly.

-Parading around Germany gathering supporters, Adolf soon amassed a considerable number of followers, largely thanks to the fact that he never wore anything above the waist.
-His closest friends report that he was very happy at this period in his life, when one might guess he reached his physical prime, weighing 250 lbs. and benchpressing 500 lbs.
+Parading around Germany to gather supporters, Adolf soon amassed a considerable body of followers, largely thanks to the fact that he never wore anything above the waist.
+Close friends report that he was very happy at this period in his life, when one might guess he reached his physical prime, weighing 250 lbs. and benchpressing 500 lbs.

 Nazi propaganda photo from 1936.
 It shows Adolf Hitler "The Fuehrer" shouting the Nazi salute of "Sieg Heil!"
 (Hail Victory!) while non-Aryan children kneel at his feet, adoring the self-styled "Ubermensch".

-When Hitler became Chancellor he employed a Swedish personal trainer and fitness instructor by the name of Jurgen Malmquist.
+When Hitler became Chancellor he hired a Swedish personal trainer and fitness instructor by the name of Jurgen Malmquist.
 He also had a private gym installed in his secret hidden fortress the "Wolf's Lair", at enormous expense.
-Jurgen Malmquist mentions Hitler fondly in his memoirs:
+Malmquist mentions Hitler fondly in his memoirs:

 Adolf was a spectacular client, wonderful to work with.
 I've never seen such dedication in anyone I've trained.
-He spent on the average between four and six hours in the gym every day.
+He spent on average between four and six hours in the gym every day, on top of his official duties as Chancellor.
 This man had great future in the bodybuilding business.
 It's a shame he threw it all away with all that political nonsense.
-I expected more ambition from him, and it was a great disappointment to me when he told me he had abandoned all hopes of going professional.
+I expected much more ambition from him, and it was a great personal disappointment when he told me he had abandoned all hopes of going professional.

 Hitler's muscular body was displayed constantly in Nazi propaganda, encouraging the German people to pursue a life of physical fitness.
 This led to a great increase in businesses specialising in workout gyms.
-Needless to say, these businesses contributed heavily to the Nazi Party coffers.
-Thus the Nazi Party brought about an economic boom that strengthened the German economy and triumphed over the depression ravaging the country.
-American journalist Frederick Froleson wrote the following in the New York Times:
+Needless to say, these businesses contributed heavily to the Nazi Party coffers while stimulating an economic boom that strengthened the German economy and triumphed over the depression ravaging the country.
+American journalist Frederick Froleson wrote the following in The New York Times:

 Adolf Hitler, Chancellor of Germany, is indeed a super-man of the people.
 He is an excellent and inspiring image for his people to follow.
-One almost wishes we had an Adolf here in the States, instead of [...]
+One pines for an Adolf here in the States, instead of a polio-ridden cripple!

 Heinrich Himmler, commander of the Schutz Staffel (SS) and Geheime Staatspolitzei (Gestapo), was anxious to please Hitler and did some really amazing work.
 Himmler writes in his diary: